fedefoga/Interactive-Lightcurve-Explorer/README.md

 On the bottom right panel it will display the hardness-intensity diagram (HID), with the hardness defined as the ratio of hard (*Ecut/Emax*) to soft (*Emin/Ecut*) lightcurves, using the time bin defined on the 'time bin slider'.
 This HID also can be modified by moving the 'Cutoff Energy slider' to see how the spectral shape changes.

-Widgets events key (ex, 'Esc' to reset) where left to their default behaviour according to matplotlib docs.

 # Prerequisites
 - Python 3.6+
 - Matplotlib